scheuerell-lab/lab-meeting/2021/06-04/readme.md

     6) Things I struggle with
     7) Things I love
     8) Other things to know about me

 * Adding conversation norms to lab manual (for us in lab meetings, for example) - [here is a starting place](https://docs.google.com/document/d/1m78cHhDd6mX1DGtszd-WvltQmyTsUsO56yTnJKEWuP0/edit?usp=sharing)

 # DEI

-* See email from Michael Martinez about upcoming opportunities for equity survey
+* See email from Michael Martinez about upcoming opportunities for the SAFS equity survey

 # USGS/CRU

-* RWO clearance process will no wbe much faster
+* RWO clearance process will now be much faster

 * Still waiting on an engine for the boat